leopardbyte/pylorant/README.md

   Auto Lock: before queueing -> select your agent -> check the auto lock checkbox -> and queue.

-  after a match reactivate auto lock before queuing
+  after a match reactivate auto lock before or while queuing

 # Requirements